PagerDuty/backstage-plugin-docs/docs/getting-started/backstage.md

 The PagerDuty plugin requires access to PagerDuty APIs and so we need to configure our Backstage app with the necessary credentials to reach the APIs.
 This step requires you to use an access token - for OAuth - or an API token.

 !!! note
-    If you followed previous steps you should have this information already but if you haven't done so follow the steps in [Register an App](/backstage-plugin-docs/getting-started/pagerduty/#register-an-application-for-scoped-oauth-recommended) to get the *client id* and *client secret* for OAuth authorization or [Generate a General Access REST API Token](/backstage-plugin-docs/getting-started/pagerduty/#generate-a-general-access-rest-api-token) to generate a REST API Token.
+    If you followed previous steps you should have this information already but if you haven't done so follow the steps in [Register an App](/backstage-plugin-docs/getting-started/pagerduty/#register-an-application-for-scoped-oauth-recommended) to get the _client id_ and _client secret_ for OAuth authorization or [Generate a General Access REST API Token](/backstage-plugin-docs/getting-started/pagerduty/#generate-a-general-access-rest-api-token) to generate a REST API Token.

+### Single PagerDuty Account

+If all your services exist in a single PagerDuty account you should follow the instructions below.

-### Scoped OAuth (recommended)
+#### Scoped OAuth (recommended)

 In `app-config.yaml` file add the following configuration and set your OAuth configuration: